DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Evaluation

-Across all platforms, \system consistently improves the average output similarity (referred to as fidelity) and reduces the $\ell_1$ distance relative to the standard compilation baseline.
+Across all platforms, \system consistently improves the average output similarity $S$ and reduces the $L1$ distance relative to the standard compilation baseline.
 The magnitude of improvement, however, varies significantly across devices, reflecting differences in the underlying noise landscape.
+Importantly, the benefit of \system is not captured fully by raw win rate alone: the gains are asymmetric, with large improvements concentrated in challenging cases and only moderate regressions elsewhere; detailed head-to-head statistics are reported in Appendix~\ref{app:circuit}.

-\subsubsection{Impact of Hardware Heterogeneity}
+\paragraph{Impact of Hardware Heterogeneity}

 The effectiveness of \system is strongly correlated with the degree of spatial noise heterogeneity on the target backend.
-On \textbf{Kingston}, which exhibits pronounced variance in two-qubit gate errors across the chip, \system achieves a substantial 19.1\% relative improvement in fidelity and a 45.1\% reduction in $\ell_1$ error.
+On \textbf{Kingston}, which exhibits pronounced variance in two-qubit gate errors across the chip, \system achieves a substantial 19.1\% relative improvement in the output-similarity score and a 45.1\% reduction in $L1$ error.
 This behaviour reflects the ability of quality-aware region selection to systematically avoid low-quality subgraphs and route circuits toward favourable hardware regions.

-In contrast, \textbf{Pittsburgh} is characterised by uniformly high-quality qubits, with baseline fidelity already exceeding 0.91.
+In contrast, \textbf{Pittsburgh} is characterised by uniformly high-quality qubits, with baseline output-similarity already exceeding 0.91.
 In this regime, optimisation headroom is inherently limited, and \system yields small but consistent gains (+0.8\%) without introducing regressions.
 Similarly, \textbf{Marrakesh}, despite high absolute noise, exhibits relatively uniform error characteristics across the device.
 As a result, selective placement offers limited leverage, and the observed improvement remains modest (+1.3\%).

 These results indicate that \system is most effective in environments with \emph{exploitable heterogeneity}, where meaningful quality gradients exist across the hardware graph, rather than in uniformly good or uniformly poor regimes.